basil00/PseudoNode/README.md

 The current implementation supports the following cryptocurrencies: bitcoin, testnet (bitcoin), litecoin and bitcoin XT.

+To identify as an full node indistinguishable from the real thing add the `--stealth` option to the command line, for example:

+    pseudonode --stealth --coin=bitcoin-xt

 By default, PseudoNode considers data (tx or blocks) valid if 2 other nodes also believe so.
 This value can be configured via the --threshold=VAL option, e.g.: